justfoundation/defi-widgets/docs/Contract-Interact.md

   8. [sendToken](#sendtoken)

 ## Implementation tips
-  Clone the repo or copy "~/packages/contract-interact/" and import as "@widgets/contract-interact" in package.json.
+  Clone the repo or copy "~/packages/contract-interact/" and import it as local dependency with the preferred name "@widgets/contract-interact" in package.json.

   ```
     "dependencies": {